 mysql --help | grep "Default options" -A 1

-Output should be something like this:
+The output should look like this:

-Now just locate the line that contains label
+Once the file opens, locate the line that contains [mysqld] label and add the following code:

 iptables -A INPUT -i eth0 -p tcp --destination-port 3306 -j ACCEPT